 Days 4 & 5 - Herding Family 2

-After saying goodbye in the morning on our fourth day we will venture further into the national park for our second stay of the expedition.
-Again we will look to immerse ourselves with a local nomad family.
+On our fourth day we will venture further into the national park for our second stay of the expedition.
+We will look to immerse ourselves with a local nomad family once again here.
 On the evening of the fifth day we will travel back to to Ulgii in the evening to get some of that precious WIFI and FB time as well as a comfortable bed for the night.

 Days 6 & 7 - Introduction to the Eagle Hunters

-On day 6 we wake early in the morning before the long drive into the remote northern part of Western Mongolia in search of our first eagle hunting family.
-Both Asher and the local guides have worked with the hunting families before.
-We will stay with the first family for two days, documenting their daily life, and our first chance to go and watch the hunters train in the nearby mountains.
-This will be your ideal introduction to the hunts before we photograph a life hunt.
+On day 6 we will wake early in the morning to make the long drive into the remote northern part of Western Mongolia.
+Here we will find our first eagle hunting family, who both Asher and the local guides will have worked with before.
+We will stay with the first family for two days, documenting their daily life and acting as our first chance to go and watch the hunters train in the nearby mountains.
+This will be your ideal introduction to the hunts before we photograph one live.

 Days 8 & 9 - Eagle Hunters 2

 After two days with our first family, we will push on even further north to a second hunting family.
 This time we will have the opportunity to both photograph a live hunt and also learn how to capture the 'hero' shot of an eagle hunter at sunset.
 There will also be the opportunity to learn from Asher the techniques involved in creating stunning portraits using natural light.